Telios-org/nebula/README.md

 #### `drive.on('fetch-error', (err) => {})`

-Emitted when there has been an error downloading from the remote drive
+Emitted when there has been an error downloading from the remote drive.

 #### `drive.on('network-updated', (network) => {})`